Your age: 15-17

 The Government have contributed £200 for each eligible young person in care.

 The Share Foundation, a registered charity, has been authorised by the government to set up and manage the Junior ISAs for all looked after children and young people.
-The Share Foundation will also be raising funds which it will contribute to the Junior ISAs that it manages.
+The Share Foundation also raises funds to contribute to the Junior ISAs that it manages.

 When can the money be taken out?